-The Details box shows you how this VAT return is being worked out.
+The details box shows you how this VAT return is being worked out.
 To change any of this information, select the 'Edit Details' button.

-You can then change various settings.
+From here, you can then change various VAT settings.

-And you can change whether your business is cash accounting for VAT or invoice accounting for VAT on this return.
+You can change whether your business is cash accounting for VAT or invoice accounting for VAT on this return.
 If you change the settings on a return, please be sure to apply the same changes to any future-dated returns that FreeAgent has already generated.
 When the settings have been changed on all these returns, FreeAgent will default to the new setting when it creates VAT returns in the future, so you shouldn't need to change the basis again

 You can also change your VAT Flat Rate Scheme settings here.
 You may need to do this if you are moving from one type of Flat Rate Scheme to another, or if you are moving away from the Flat Rate Scheme to the standard VAT scheme (or vice versa).
 Again, this will usually be a permanent change so don't forget to check it has changed on future VAT returns too.
 If you want the change to your VAT flat rate settings to come into effect on a date that falls mid-way through a VAT quarter, please follow these instructions.

 Adjust the numbers in boxes 6 and 7

 You can adjust the numbers in boxes 6 and 7 of your VAT return.
 The process of changing the amounts in boxes 6 and 7 is the same, regardless if you’re on the Flat Rate Scheme or not.
 To learn more about adjusting these boxes, check out this article.

 Add a fuel scale charge